-In 2019 the Walter Reed Army Institute of Research opened a protocol that will be the first observational HIV study conducted in the Kingdom of Jordan.
+In 2019 the Walter Reed Army Institute of Research opened a protocol that was the first observational HIV study conducted in the Kingdom of Jordan.
 EIDB is collaborating with partners on the study, RV505, which seeks to understand the evolving HIV epidemic in Jordan; gathering information on HIV risk factors, outcomes, genotypes and drug resistance profiles.

 This is the first study to come out of the Partnership for Research in the Middle East (PRIME), a WRAIR collaborative initiative led by the Emerging Infectious Diseases Branch (EIDB) with the Jordanian Royal Medical Services and the Jordan Ministry of Health.